Lewis-Trowbridge/COMP3016-Audio-Visualiser/README.md

 The project will use the following libraries/packages on top of OpenGL:
 - Dear ImGui: Simple GUI to allow the user to view and control audio playback, including the “resolution” of the visualiser (the sample time slice to visualise)
 - Tiny File Dialogs: Allow the user to open an audio file at runtime
-- OpenAL: Play audio files through speakers
-- LAME: Convert MP3 data into PCM to be read into OpenAL
+- MPG123: Convert MP3 data into PCM to be processed (changed from LAME)
-- FFTW: Calculate frequencies from PCM data
+- KissFFT: Calculate frequencies from PCM data (changed from FFTW)
 - Doctest: Unit testing